-In 2006, the Legislature passed the California Global Warming Solutions Act (Assembly Bill 32), which created a comprehensive, multi-year program to reduce greenhouse gas (GHG) emissions in California.
-In the subsequent Scoping Plans, intended to describe the approach California will take to reduce GHGs, one of the primary methods identified is increasing efficiency in existing buildings.
-Senate Bill 32, passed in 2016, sets the goal of reducing GHG emissions to 40% below 1990 levels by 2030.
+In 2006, the Legislature passed the California Global Warming Solutions Act (Assembly Bill 32), creating a comprehensive, multi-year program to reduce greenhouse gas (GHG) emissions in California.
+In the subsequent Scoping Plans created to guide the State's process, increasing efficiency in existing buildings were identified as one of the primary methods to meet the GHG reduction goals.

 With so many headlines about electric vehicles, rooftop solar and other renewables, it is easy to forget how important energy efficiency is to the GHG reduction mix.
 Billions of square feet of existing commercial and residential properties, and the equipment and appliances vital to them, are in need of energy upgrades.
+There is simply not enough government or ratepayer funding to pay for these upgrades.

-With this awareness, the California Public Utilities Commission (CPUC) allocated funds to launch several pilot programs designed to attract private capital to finance energy efficiency (EE) upgrades in Decision (D.)13-09-044.
-In its guidance decision, the CPUC acknowledged that EE measures are important tools for addressing greenhouse gas emissions, and that lowering the financial barriers to EE retrofits-particularly in underserved market sectors-is critical to reaching the state's goals of reduced energy consumption and spreading benefits of energy efficiency to all Californians.
+With this awareness, in 2013 the California Public Utilities Commission (CPUC) allocated funds to launch several pilot programs designed to attract private capital to finance energy efficiency upgrades.
+In Decision (D.)13-09-044, the CPUC acknowledged that energy efficiency measures are important tools for addressing greenhouse gas emissions, and that lowering the financial barriers to energy retrofits-particularly in underserved market sectors-is critical to reaching the state's goals of reduced energy consumption and spreading benefits of energy efficiency to all Californians.